Republicans sound alarm over DeSantis’s sagging campaign

 And if the news cycle — including Trump’s recent indictments — is indicative of what’s to come, there could be more twists and turns going into next year.

-But others have suggested that DeSantis peaked following the midterm elections when Florida Republicans saw sweeping victories there while Trump’s endorsed candidates largely performed poorly in other parts of the country.
+But others have suggested that DeSantis peaked following the midterm elections, when Florida Republicans saw sweeping victories there while Trump-endorsed candidates largely performed poorly in other parts of the country.